gridcapa/gridcapa-doc/docs/03-process-documentation/05-swe-cc/data.md

 ##### Proportional

 TODO check, and copy from IN
 This GLSK type is defined with a _businessType_ B42 in a unique _SKBlock_TimeSeries_ (containing no reference to any generator).
-The _measurement_Unit.name_ used for these GLSKs is C62, meaning TODO
+The _measurement_Unit.name_ used for these GLSKs is C62, meaning ???

+> **?** TODO: Check what C62 stands for

+The full description of the GLSK CIM is available in the [related OpenRAO documentation](https://powsybl.readthedocs.io/projects/entsoe/en/v2.10.0/glsk/glsk-cim.html) and in [Generation and Load Shift Key document UML model and schema (entsoe.eu)](https://eepublicdownloads.entsoe.eu/clean-documents/EDI/Library/cim_based/schema/Generation_and_Load_Shift_Key_document_UML_model_and_schema_v2.3.pdf).

 ##### Merit order GLSK: Generation nodes shift according to different merit order lists for up and down shifting